 In order to cover the larger number of network stations and to become more flexible with the intercomparison strategy, it was decided within EARLINET-ASOS to define several mobile systems as reference lidars.
-Two 3+2 systems with polarization capa-

-25 bility have been newly developed for this purpose by the EARLINET groups in Hamburg and Potenza.
+Two 3+2 systems with polarization capability have been newly developed for this purpose by the EARLINET groups in Hamburg and Potenza.
 It was envisaged to perform, in a first step, a specific intercomparison campaign for the two new and three previously existing mobile reference systems (from Munich, Maisach, and Minsk), and to travel with these systems to other EAR-LINET stations for single-site intercomparisons afterwards.
-Fortunate circumstances made it possible that not only the reference lidars but eleven EARLINET systems from nine stations participated already in the first campaign, the EARLINET Lidar Intercomparison 2009 (EARLI09) in Leipzig, Germany, in May 2009.
-Four more systems could be validated by comparison with one of the reference systems in a second campaign,

-- the Spanish Lidar Intercomparison 2010 (SPALI10), which took place at Madrid, Spain, in October and November 2010.
+Fortunate circumstances made it possible that not only the reference lidars but eleven EARLINET systems from nine stations participated already in the first campaign, the EAR-LINET Lidar Intercomparison 2009 (EARLI09) in Leipzig, Germany, in May 2009.
+Four more systems could be validated by comparison with one of the reference systems in a second campaign, the Spanish Lidar Intercomparison 2010 (SPALI10), which took place at Madrid, Spain, in October and November 2010.
 Finally, single-site intercomparisons were realized at five EARLINET stations with six lidar systems between 2009 and 2013.
 The strategies developed and applied in these campaigns and their results are discussed in the following.
-In Section 2 an overview of the campaigns and a description of the involved in the sector of the campaigns and a description of the involved in the sector. - systems is given.
+In Section 2 an overview of the campaigns and a description of the involved systems is given.
 The measurement and data-processing strategies are outlined in Sect.
 3. Results are discussed based on the comparisons at signal and at product levels in Sect.
 4. Further discussion of the findings is provided in Sect.
 5. Finally, Sect.
 6 summarizes the conclusions and gives an outlook on future activities.